JoeEdward/GoWiki/README.md

 # Small web engine written in GoLang

 ## Description
-Web Tutorial project based upon GoLangs site in order to learn Go.
+Web Project to learn go and create a Wiki and blog for me to post code stuff im up to

 ## Goals
 - Learn GoLang basics a bit more than I already do